oddbird/sass/spec/statement.md

 This algorithm consumes input from a stream of [code points] in the Scss syntax and returns a Statement.

-Return the result of [Consuming a StatementWithoutBlock] or [Consuming a StatementWithBlock] according to the Statement's specific definition.
+Return the result of [Consuming a Statement Without Block] or [Consuming a Statement With Block] according to the Statement's specific definition.

-[Consuming a StatementWithoutBlock]: #consuming-a-statementwithoutblock-in-the-scss-syntax
+[Consuming a Statement Without Block]: #consuming-a-statement-without-block-in-the-scss-syntax
-[Consuming a StatementWithBlock]: #consuming-a-statementwithblock-in-the-scss-syntax
+[Consuming a Statement With Block]: #consuming-a-statement-with-block-in-the-scss-syntax

-### Consuming a StatementWithoutBlock in the `scss` syntax
+### Consuming a Statement Without Block in the `scss` syntax

-This algorithm consumes input from a stream of [code points] in the Scss syntax and returns a StatementWithoutBlock.
+This algorithm consumes input from a stream of [code points] in the Scss syntax and returns a Statement Without Block.

 * Let `statement` be an empty buffer.